SwedbankPay/design.swedbankpay.com/CONTRIBUTING.md

 ### Adding JavaScript

-If your component needs javascript to run, you will need to add the javascript to the `px-script`.
+If your component needs javascript to run, you will need to add the javascript to the `scripts`.

 #### Create a script file for your component

-Create a new file under `./src/px-script/main/[MyExampleComponent]/` for your component, name it `index.js`:
+Create a new file under `./src/scripts/main/[MyExampleComponent]/` for your component, name it `index.js`:

 ```javascript
     const init = () => {